tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 The region manager is the access interface to all region and resource managing related methods.
 It represents a data value containing the region.
 It also manages a list of changed positions since last reset.
 The will mostly be set automatically but can be also set by hand.

-Until phase 10 it is possible to set and change the used implementation of different sub systems like the resource managers or the region generator in the model factory.
+Until phase **Initialize Modules** it is possible to set and change the used implementation of different sub systems like the resource managers or the region generator in the model factory.
 The model factory will even wait a first iteration of `init()` before initializing.
 The default implementations are used if no others are set.

 The region manager is implemented as an data value and can be accessed via the shared manager.